katahar/VACDAD/README.md

  - ___Built-in calibration curve___

 #### Notes
-- Keep in mind that this is
+- Keep in mind that this project is in progress, and will be upgraded over time.